 What the median actually buys

 Two listings rendered on our for-sale page as of this writing bracket the median almost exactly — both active when we checked, though listings move daily.
-At 4520 Fulton Avenue, unit 14, in Sherman Oaks: 745 thousand dollars for a three-bedroom, two-bath, 1,351-square-foot unit.
-At 3810 Wilshire Boulevard, unit 408, on the Mid-Wilshire corridor: 750 thousand dollars for a two-bedroom running about 1,000 square feet.
+At 4520 Fulton Avenue, unit 14, in Sherman Oaks: $745,000 for a three-bedroom, two-bath, 1,351-square-foot unit.
+At 3810 Wilshire Boulevard, unit 408, on the Mid-Wilshire corridor: $750,000 for a two-bedroom running about 1,000 square feet.
 That is the real shape of the LA median right now — a family-sized Valley unit or a sizable two-bedroom on a transit corridor — and having two options that different at the same price point is exactly the kind of choice a buyer's market surfaces.

 How to use this